topfreegames/pusher/README.md

 * [librdkafka](https://github.com/edenhill/librdkafka)

 #TODO
-[] Do we need concurrency control?
+[] Do we need concurrency control e.g. max buffer for inflight messages?
 [] Only commit kafka offsets on success
 [] Grab from kafka in batches?
+[] More than one thread in messageHandler? (test performance)